 With this feature, you can also send tabs to your phone, and while this feature is useful, it doesn’t work as well as Opera’s Flow feature.

-With this feature you’re unable to send files or texts, instead, you’re limited just to links.
+With this feature, you can’t send files or texts; you can only work with links.
 Sharing interface is also pretty basic since it relies on the context menu, so you can’t see the history of shared links.

 Pocket as a service is pretty decent, especially if you tend to read a lot, so it’s perfect if you want to create a collection of articles to read.

-Firefox Lockwise is another great feature that works as a password manager of sorts for Firefox.
+Firefox Lockwise is another great feature that works as a password manager for Firefox.
 Using this feature, you can see all your saved passwords in Firefox.